 What do you think of Bellaria?
 Let us know in the comments.

 Interested in reading about other traditional farmhouses?
-Check out this rustic Italian farmhouse with minimal Scandinavian interiors.
+Check out this rustic farmhouse in Italy with minimal Scandinavian interiors.
 Make sure to follow us on Pinterest and Facebook, as well.

 Remember to subscribe to our newsletter to keep up with our latest home tours, tips, guides and giveaways!